ttacker/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Want-Digest {#want-digest-header}

-The Want-Digest message header field indicates the sender's desire to receive a representation digest on messages associated with the Request- URI and representation metadata.
+The Want-Digest message header field indicates the sender's desire to receive a representation digest on messages associated with the request URI and representation metadata.

 ~~~
    Want-Digest = "Want-Digest" ":" OWS 1#want-digest-value